top of page

 This article includes recommendations across Management group and Subscription topology, Networking, Identity, Enterprise Agreement offers, Application automation, and Security for DevTest workloads in the context of DTL.

-Enterprises migrating DevTest workloads at large scale can benefit from setting up this enterprise-scale architecture and can achieve:
+Enterprises migrating DevTest workloads at a large scale can benefit from setting up this enterprise-scale architecture and can achieve:

 • Reduced operational overhead for application teams as they can focus on their application development/testing with DTL and leave all the platform management, networking, security, and identity setup with a Central IT team.